spacemeshos/testnet-guide/guide/setup.md

 ## Step 2 - Setting Up Your Node

-## About Spacemesh Block Smeshing
+## About Block Smeshing

 Spacemesh uses a novel consensus protocol.
 Instead of constantly solving computational puzzles with your CPU while you participate in a blockchain, it utilizes free space on your hard drive, following a one-time setup phase.

 The storage you commit to Spacemesh is attached to your identity on the Spacemesh decentralized ledger.
-It determines your eligibility to submit blocks with transactions to the Spacemesh Testnet and to receive awards for block submission. **The more free disk space you commit, the more frequently you will produce blocks and receive Smesh coin awards.**
+It determines your eligibility to submit blocks with transactions to the Spacemesh Testnet and to receive rewards for your contribution. **The more free disk space you commit, the more frequently you will produce blocks and receive Smesh rewards.**

 This one-time storage commitment enables Spacemesh to reach consensus on a distributed ledger without using proof-of-work or proof-of-stake algorithms.